ENGGEN 403 : Systems Thinking

 By the end of this course, students will be able to:

-2. Actively contribute to team: As a member of a large team, contribute to the preparation of a report and a high-level presentation suitable for Government officials or a board of directors.
+2. Actively contribute to a large team working towards the preparation of a report and a high-level presentation suitable for Government officials, senior decision-makers, or boards of directors.
 (Capability 5.1, 6.1 and 7.1)

-3. Demonstrate and understand: Demonstrate an understanding of, and an ability to apply, the concepts of leadership and teamwork in managing a large, complex challenge.
+3. Demonstrate and understand the application of the concepts of teamwork, collaboration, and leadership in managing a large complex challenge.
 (Capability 6.1 and 7.1)

-4. Communicate: Prepare and present a business case which includes an analysis of the background and problem, a recommendation supported by Desirability/Feasibility/Viability/Sustainability frameworks, financial analyses, stakeholder issues, and risk and opportunity analyses.
+4. Prepare and present a business case which includes an analysis of the background and root cause of a complex problem, a recommendation supported by a Desirability/Feasibility/Viability framework, financial analyses, sustainability frameworks, stakeholder considerations, and opportunity analyses.
 (Capability 1.1, 2.1, 5.1 and 6.1)

 Assessments